minerva-ml/open-solution-data-science-bowl-2018/README.md

 * https://zenodo.org/record/1175282#.W0So1RgwhhG
 * custom made images without nuclei on them
 But, up to now, including external data did not improve our score

+## Not implemented from topcoders solution
+* 2nd level model
+* model ensembling

 # Installation